Virus/Spyware/ Malware Protection

 Anti-Virus Protection for your business

-Most of us tend to think of any threat to our computers as a virus.
-Viruses, however, are just one type of malicious threat and fall under the broad category of malware.
+Most of the time, people tend to think of any threat to our computers as a virus.
+However, viruses are just one type of malicious threat and fall under the broad category of malware.
 Protecting your computer starts with understanding the different types of malware and how they work.

 Viruses can replicate themselves and damage computer files that they target.
 They attach onto executable files such as songs and videos.
-This allows them to easily transfer across the internet, from user to user.
+As a result, this allows them to easily transfer across the internet from user to user.
 Viruses can only attack files if they have the support of an active host program.